MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 ## Apps using AI-generated content with no safeguards

-If your app uses AI-generated content, ensure that it meets the requirements of [Microsoft commercial marketplace policy for Apps with AI generated content](/legal/marketplace/certification-policies#1-apps-with-artificial-intelligenceai-generated-content-must-meet-below-requirements) and [Microsoft commercial marketplace policy for Apps using facial recognition capabilities](/legal/marketplace/certification-policies#2-apps-using-facial-recognition-capabilities-are-subject-to-the-following-policies).
+If your app uses AI-generated content, ensure that it meets the requirements for [Apps with AI generated content](/legal/marketplace/certification-policies#1-apps-with-artificial-intelligenceai-generated-content-must-meet-below-requirements) and [Apps using facial recognition capabilities](/legal/marketplace/certification-policies#2-apps-using-facial-recognition-capabilities-are-subject-to-the-following-policies) as per Microsoft commercial marketplace policy.
 Avoid the following mistakes in your app to ensure it passes the submission process:

-* Not have an in-context indication that the app's content is AI generated.
+* No in-context indication that the app's content is AI-generated.

-* Not provide a way for users to report objectionable content.
+* No way for users to report objectionable content.

-* Not moderate the content generated by AI to provide a safe workplace environment for users.
+* No moderation of the AI-generated content to provide a safe workplace environment for users.

 [Back to top](#common-reasons-for-app-validation-failure)